 Both methods are what are called row-action methods, meaning that each step of the iteration uses only a single equation from the system.
-The MART is limited to non-negative systems for which non-negative solutions are sought.
+The MART is limited to nonnegative systems for which nonnegative solutions are sought.
 In the under-determined case, both algorithms find the solution closest to the starting vector, in the two-norm or weighted two-norm sense for ART, and in the cross-entropy sense for MART, so both algorithms can be viewed as solving optimization problems.
-In the appendix "Geometric Programming and the MART" we describe the use of MART to solve the dual geometric programming problem.
 For both algorithms, the starting vector can be chosen to incorporate prior information about the desired solution.
 In addition, the ART can be employed in several ways to obtain a least-squares solution, in the over-determined case.